mrdaemon/exosphere/docs/source/installation.rst

     .. group-tab:: pipx

         This is the recommended way to install Exosphere, as it creates a virtual environment and isolates the application.
+You can install ``pipx`` from your distribution's repositories.

         .. code-block:: bash